-Rejection is rejection but, if you stick to writing for any length of time, you’ll soon begin to see that there are some nuances to getting turned down by an agent or editor.
+Query rejection is still rejection, sure, but if you stick to writing for any length of time, you’ll soon begin to see that there are some nuances to getting turned down by an agent or editor.
+I’m talking about types of rejection letters.
 There are entire gradients of rejection and, the better your work, the higher you climb up the ladder toward that “yes” that you’ve been chasing.

-Here are the basic kinds of rejection I give:
+Here are the basic kinds of query rejection I used to give as a literary agent:

 Form Rejection: I reject the project but don’t give any feedback or thoughts.
 I will always personalize with your name and the name of your project but I don’t say anything specific about it.
 This is usually what I send when the writing isn’t solid enough, the voice doesn’t grab me, the idea doesn’t resonate, etc. You get one of these if your work is obviously not a fit for me, which I can tell almost immediately.

 Personal Rejection: I still pass on the submission but provide general feedback.
-I will use this one either for a query that I thought had promise or an easily articulated flaw or sometimes for a full manuscript that falls short of what I was hoping for.
-Maybe the project shows potential but isn’t right for my list — which isn’t something the writer can help — or maybe I have thoughts on how it could be improved before I’d consider representing it — which the writer can take into account if they wish.
+I will use this one either for a query rejection when I thought a project had promise or an easily articulated flaw or sometimes for a full manuscript that falls short of what I was hoping for.
+Maybe the project shows potential but isn’t right for my list — which isn’t something the writer can help.
+Or maybe I have thoughts on how it could be improved before I’d consider representing it — which the writer can take into account if they wish.
 I don’t give detailed editorial notes, however, because I think the project shows promise but might be a little too much work to get into.

-Revision Rejection: This is only for cases where I’ve read the full manuscript.
+Revision Rejection: The most rare and desirable of all the types of rejection letters.
+This is only for cases where I’ve read the full manuscript.
 In this situation, I’ve spent some time with the project and give the writer specific notes for revision.
 If they were to revise, I say, I’d love to see it again.

 So keep querying and keep racking up those rejections.
 If you find yourself getting mostly Personal or Revision Rejections, that hard-won “yes” might not be too far behind.